aybry/bitte-impfe-mich/README.md

 python bitte_impfe_mich.py
 ```

-The script should work on all Python 3 versions (written and tested on 3.8.5).
+The script should work on all versions of Python 3.6+ (written and tested on 3.8.5).

 If you make adjustments, please respect the API's rate limit of _1 request per second_.
 Feel free to share your improvements by opening a merge request.